How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 For example, some olive trees produce up to 800kg of olives each year.
 Imagine that, and it’s so much above the average.
 However, that’s very rare and probably won’t happen to 99% of us.

-10 to 70kg of olives per tree is a median average.
+10 to 70kg of olives per tree is the median average.
 Also, the 4 grams is an average weight of one olive fruit, yet some olives can weigh up to 7-8 grams, or only 1-2 grams.
 There are too many variables.

 Yield Depends On Many Different Factors

 The average yield depends on many factors, which I’ll discuss now.
-It’s important to consider all of them, since they’re different each year, and highly affect the average olive fruit production.
+It’s important to consider all of them since they’re different each year and highly affect the average olive fruit production.

 Olive Variety